-Research project for a master’s or a PhD student
+Research project for a master’s student in experimental health sciences or a PhD student in biology.

 My research aims to determine the role of cellular interactions during mammary gland development and in breast cancer.
 More especially, we want to understand the regulation and the function of gap, adherens and tight junctions during mammary gland development, and how their dysregulation, by mutations or environmental pollutants, influence breast cancer progression.